agoldst/bookstats/README.md

 I have often wanted such statistics, both in my teaching and my research.
 Here is a start on making them available.
 Since IANABH (I am not a book historian), this may duplicate work that has already been done in scholarship I am not aware of.
 If someone shows up to scold me about that, so much the better: I'll be able to use someone else's more polished work.

-# US title production, 1888–1921, from *Publishers' Weekly*
+# US title production

+## Fiction and total new titles, 1888–1921, from *Publishers' Weekly*

 The file `pw-us-titles.csv` contains statistics on title production by US publishers as given in the the annual tabulations in *Publishers' Weekly*, which appear in the last January issue.
 My particular source has been the scans of the odd-numbered volumes from the University of Michigan found in HathiTrust (Hathi holds at least two copies of each volume of *PW*, but the scans of the volumes from Harvard are consistently worse in quality, often missing pages or distorted.
 The Michigan scans are imperfect too, but less so).